 A dedicated testing environment also helps maintain a high level of repeatability.
 Having a static, known state as the starting point for both the fuzzer and the SUT and its running environment is an important factor in having repeatable tests.
 Virtualization and containerization are good ways to provide an easily repeatable configuration for the testing environment.
 When designing a suitable test environment, it’s vital to know your SUT and what it needs.
 Fuzzing application layer protocols is usually a lot simpler than routing protocols, and it can usually be done in containers.
 The tests of lower-layer protocols may include spoofed MAC/IP addresses though, which often are blocked by virtualization environments by default and so require greater care in the environment’s configuration.

 The type of environment and how it’s set up may also require special consideration when it comes to instrumentation.
-For example, container orchestrators, like Kubernetes, often come with automated self-healing and scaling capabilities that may mask crashes and other issues from connection-style instrumentation methods.
+For example, container orchestrators, like Kubernetes, often come with automated self-healing and scaling capabilities that may mask system failures and other issues from connection-style instrumentation methods.
 Make sure to tailor your instrumentation to catch any noteworthy failure events that happen in your environment.
-For example, Defensics recently added an instrumentation agent capable of detecting crashes in Kubernetes environments.
+For example, Defensics recently added an instrumentation agent capable of detecting system failures in Kubernetes environments.

 Some systems and software might have a large attack surface that is exposing lots of features and alternative communication channels.
 Fuzz testing doesn’t have to cover absolutely everything from the start.
 The configuration of the fuzzer can start small and grow, adding tests for one attack vector or protocol at a time.